-Honoring message idempotency https://msdn.microsoft.com/library/jj591565.aspx#honoring_message_idempotency
+Honoring message idempotency https://docs.microsoft.com/previous-versions/msp-n- p/ij591565(v=pandp.10)#honoring-message-idempotency

 Deduplicating integration event messages

 You can make sure that message events are sent and processed just once per subscriber at different levels.
 One way is to use a deduplication feature offered by the messaging infrastructure you are using.
 Another is to implement custom logic in your destination microservice.
 Having validations at both the transport level and the application level is your best bet.